PlanQK/planqk-platform-docs/docs/platform_instructions/service_platform.md

 The goal is to be able to run :code:`src` as a module, namely execute :code:`python -m src` when inside the user_code folder.
 This will execute the :code:`__main__`-method.
 Here you can test your program with a JSON-conform input format, that has the properties :code:`"data"` and :code:`"params"` .
 Remember, that within JSON-format any property of an object must be of type string.

-Any required python package (like numpy, pandas, ...) must be mentioned within the, you guessed it, :code:`requriements.txt` with their version number in the pip-installation format (e.g. :code:`numpy==1.19.0`).
+Any required python package (like numpy, pandas, ...) must be mentioned within the, you guessed it, :code:`requirements.txt` with their version number in the pip-installation format (e.g. :code:`numpy==1.19.0`).
 These packages can than be imported within any pyhton file needed.

 If you have written packages yourself, which are required for your service, you can simply put them into the :code:`libs` folder and import them via relative imports into your program.